Overseas pensions: payments to your members

 Report purchases of taxable property

 You’ll also have to tell HMRC if your scheme allows your members to influence how their pension is invested and your scheme buys taxable property.
+There’s no time limit on reporting taxable property.
 You’ll always have to report this if you use pension savings that have received UK tax relief.

 Use form APSS253 to do this.
 Report purchases of taxable property as an ‘Other payment’ in the ‘Types of payment’ section of this form.